 The Burley is easy to set up and requires no tools.
 It took us a little over 5 minutes to assemble and the manual has helpful information.

 Pushing and turning the Burley on flat surfaces is relatively smooth going, with good navigation of tight spaces, even if it could be more responsive.
-You probably could manage this stroller with only one hand while strolling, if the bar didn't have a part of the fold mechanism in the middle that makes the center harder to hold.
-The Burley really impresses when you take it off-road with similar capabilities and responsiveness over grass and gravel that we experienced on smooth surfaces.
-This makes it a good choice for trail running or playground outings, where the terrain could change at a moment's notice.
+You probably could manage this stroller with only one hand while strolling, if the bar didn't have a part of the folding mechanism in the middle that makes the center harder to hold.
+The Burley impresses when you take it off-road with similar capabilities and responsiveness over grass and gravel that we experienced on smooth surfaces.
+The off-road capabilities make it a good choice for trail running or playground outings, where the terrain could change at a moment's notice.